Gaps in binary cyclotomic polynomials: A representation theorem

-A word $\boldsymbol{u}\in \{-1,1\}^{\star}$ does not have gapblocks.
-We observe that the gaps are defined by adding $1$ to the lengths of the gapblocks to coincide with the notion of gap of a polynomial.
+A word $\boldsymbol{u}\in \{-1,1\}^{*}$ does not have gapblocks.
+The gaps are defined by adding $1$ to the lengths of the gapblocks, so as to coincide with the notion of a gap of a polynomial.